e-comas/e-comas.com/_posts/2025-06-05-happy-10th-birthday-prime-day-everything-you-need-to-know-about-amazons-2025-bonanza.md

 *I﻿mage by Amazon*

-Happy birthday to Amazon, 30 this July!
+Happy birthday to Amazon.com, 30 this July!

 The big day coincides with the 10th anniversary of the first Prime Day, which was launched to celebrate Amazon's big two-zero.
 Amazon itself probably didn't know what a huge thing Prime Day would become at the time.